kandros/milano.dev-data/README.md

 ## how to contribute

-If you want to add a missing community to milano.dev that has a meetup.com or eventbrite page open a pull request adding the url of the community into the relative inside `data` folder.
+If you want to add a missing community to milano.dev that has a meetup.com or eventbrite.com page open a pull request adding the url of the community into the relative `data` folder.

-If the community uses different platform please open an issue and link to the community webpage
+If the community uses different platform of a custom website please open an Issue and link to the community webpage so we can do some scraping magic 🧙‍♂️👀

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore -->